EatMeatandHODL/EatMeatandHODL.me/_posts/2018-12-03-what-is-carnivore.md

 ### Carnivore or Zero Carb?

-The carnivore diet, or as I prefer to say, way of eating is only eating meat and drinking water.
-You simply eat when you are hungry and eat until you are full.
-The good points of this are that there isn’t any counting of calories, fat, carbs, or protein.
-(I despise having to count.)

-There are some on this way of eating that say you can eat products from the animal such as cheese, eggs, cream, and butter.
-Some people still drink coffee and herbal tea because they find it too hard to give up.
-I say to this, it truly depends on the individual.
-I tried incorporating cheese, cream, and coffee and found my weight loss stalled.
-I think these types of eating are zero carb, but not true carnivore.
-My understanding of true carnivore is literally meat and water only.
+If you were to join carnivore discussion groups you would see a lot of different opinions on what a carnivore diet, or what I prefer to call, way of eating is.
+Here is what I have determined from all of my reading and discussions with others.
+This is just my understanding and I am sure others would disagree, but here it is:

+Carnivore is eating meat and drinking water.
+(Pink Himalayan salt for seasoning.)

+Zero Carb is eating that which comes from the animal.
+It would primarily be meat, but allows eggs, cheese, and cream.
+Some folks allow seasonings, which have small amounts of carbs and coffee on this way of eating.

+When I started, I used cheese, eggs, and cream.
+I found through my journaling that the cheese and cream were stalling my weight loss and affecting my judgement to tell if I was truly hungry.
+I cut those out and the weight started to come off again.
+I was no longer reaching for the cheese as a snack out of boredom.
+I stopped eating eggs just to see how it affected me.
+I didn’t see a huge difference, but when I added them back in, surprisingly the scale went up again.
+Now I am back to just meat and water.
+I think every person has to find what is right for him or her and run with it.
+The one thing I think we can all agree on is that even though carbs taste heavenly, they are in fact of the devil.